SaminGroup/Dolezal-Surface-Calcs/README.md

 1. Bader-Charge : this holds the data files to do charge transfer analysis.
 The data is in the bader-files directory and poscars/ holds the 30 different ML configurations in the
                   VASP POSCAR format

-2. Displacements : here is the script I used to study the movement of the surface slabs versus different O atom coverages.
+2. Ads.En.&Distances : here is the script I used to study the movement of the surface slabs versus different O atom coverages.
 The file "occupied-sites.txt" is the memory of which sites on the first and second layer were occupied and the order it all happened

 3. Dynamical-Matrix : this directory shares the INCAR and KPOINTS files I used to run the dynamical matrix calculations for the phonon eigenvalues.
 The data files are VASP OUTCAR